Truthful Aggregation of Budget Proposals: The Independent Markets Mechanism

 Next, we show that there exists an equilibrium of the voting game that produces the same outcome as independent markets.
 To this end, consider the market interpretation.
-For every alternative, some amount $x^*=n/t^*$ of a divisible good is sold to voters with a budget of 1 credit each.
-The number of credits that each voter spends in each market defines some spending profile $\mathbf{s}$.\footnote{This spending profile is not unique, since for voters with $p_{i,j}$ equal to the clearing price for alternative $j$, there is some flexibility as to which voters pay for and get assigned goods, and which do not.} Importantly, whenever $p_{i,j}>\mathcal{A}^{\IM}(\mathbf{P})_j$, voter $i$ spends their full budget on alternative $j$ (i.e. $s_{i,j}=1$), and whenever $p_{i,j}<\mathcal{A}^{\IM}(\mathbf{P})_j$, voter $i$ spends nothing on alternative $j$ (i.e. $s_{i,j}=0$).
-Further, the amount spent on each alternative is $x^* \cdot \mathcal{A}^{\IM}(\mathbf{P})_j$ -- the amount of goods sold multiplied by the price per unit -- which is proportional to the aggregate division, $\mathcal{A}^{\IM}(\mathbf{P})$.
+For every alternative, some amount $x^*=1/t^*$ of a divisible good is sold to voters with a budget of 1 each.
+The amount of money that each voter spends in each market defines some spending profile $\mathbf{s}$.\footnote{This spending profile is not unique, since for voters with $p_{i,j}$ equal to the clearing price for alternative $j$, there is some flexibility as to which voters pay for and get assigned goods, and which do not.} Importantly, whenever $p_{i,j}>\mathcal{A}^{\IM}(\mathbf{P})_j$, voter $i$ spends their full budget on alternative $j$ (i.e. $s_{i,j}=1$), and whenever $p_{i,j}<\mathcal{A}^{\IM}(\mathbf{P})_j$, voter $i$ spends nothing on alternative $j$ (i.e. $s_{i,j}=0$).
+Further, the total amount spent by all voters on alternative $j$ is $x^* \cdot \mathcal{A}^{\IM}(\mathbf{P})_j$ -- the amount of goods sold multiplied by the price per unit -- which is proportional to the aggregate division $\mathcal{A}^{\IM}(\mathbf{P})$.
 Therefore, the induced spending profile does produce the same aggregate division as independent markets when aggregated under the rules of the voting game.
-It remains to show that this spending profile is an equilibrium.
+We now show that this spending profile is a Nash equilibrium.